leyuan-sun/leyuan-sun.github.io/_pages/includes/others.md

 - IEEE Transactions on Geoscience and Remote Sensing (TGRS)
 - International Journal of Digital Earth
 - Neurocomputing
+- International Journal of Machine Learning and Cybernetics
 - Journal of Supercomputing
 - ...